 New Zealand is home to some of the world’s most beautiful views.
-While it is not the cheapest place to travel, the road trips are definitely budgetable.
+While it is not the cheapest place to travel, road trips are definitely possible on lower budgets.
 You cannot however, put a price on the experience, uplifting views and memories the picturesque and action-packed Island has to offer.
 The North and South Islands showcase incredible backdrops each with their own, where each turn and twist boast remarkable views.
-These are some of New Zealand’s most scenic drives.

 Also known as the Lost Highway, this route is 150 km and takes about 2 hours.
 Located on the North Island, this memorable journey will take you along the twisted roads of the mountain curves.
 This route is not meant to be driven fast, but to slowly take in the captivating views.
 Make sure you have a full tank because this remote road has no gas stations on the way.
 A section of the road is also gravel, so when hiring a car make sure that you have read the terms and conditions on off-road driving.